ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:codeblock}

 ### Install and upgrade software from the mirrors
 Upgrading the installed software and installing nginx and other packages using the operating system provided software installation tools will demonstrate that even the private instances have access to the {{site.data.keyword.IBM}} provided mirrors.
-The cloud-init program uses the OS native install software, ubuntu apt for example, to install software from the mirrors.
-The mirrors contain the full linux distributions of updates and optionally installed software, like nginx, for the provided images.
+The cloud-init program uses the OS native install software.
+For example, `apt` in Ubuntu to install software from the mirrors.
+The mirrors contain the full linux distributions of updates and optionally installed software like nginx for the provided images.

 ### Test the internet access
 When nginx is initialized it will surface the following file: `/var/www/html/index.nginx-debian.html`

-The `/init.bash` script executed by cloud-init will test if www.python.org can be accessed and put one of these strings in index html file:
+In the example above, the `/init.bash` script executed by cloud-init will test if www.python.org can be accessed and put one of these strings in index html file:
 - INTERNET - if it is possible to install software from the internet
 - ISOLATED - if the internet is not available

-## Upload and execute
+### Upload from the filesystem and execute on the instance

 There may be data and software that is available on the filesystem of your on-premise system or CI/CD pipeline that needs to be uploaded to the VSI and then executed.

+User data is the mechanism by which a user can pass information contained in a local file to an instance at launch time.
+The typical use case is to pass something like a shell script or a configuration file as user data.In this tutorial, you will use shell scripts to pass the data.

-To demonstrate a script will be uploaded from the filesystem of your computer being used for this tutorial.
+To demonstrate, a script will be uploaded from the filesystem of your current computer.
 The execution of the script will wait for the index html file to exist indicating that nginx has been installed.
-It will then create a file, testupload.html, containing the string `hi`.
+It will then create a file, `testupload.html`, containing the string `hi`.
+Before executing, replace the `content`(User data) part of `write_files` directive in the above example with the shell script below

 ```
 #!/bin/bash